emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 }
 ```

-## 6. Configure additional Ambassador Pro services
+## 6. Configure additional Ambassador Edge Stack services

-Ambassador Pro has many more features such as rate limiting, OAuth integration, and more.
+Ambassador Edge Stack has many more features such as rate limiting, OAuth integration, and more.

 ### Enabling Rate limiting